Nelson F.C.: Football League years (1921–1936)

 In 1921, the club joined the Football League as a founder member of the Third Division North.
 Their first league game, a 2–1 defeat to the now-defunct Wigan Borough, attracted a record attendance of 9,000 on 27 August 1921.
 The team finished 16th in their first season in the Football League, although they struggled with comparatively low attendances.

 The following season of 1922–23 was when they finished as champions of the Third Division North, earning a promotion on 24 April 1923 with a 2–0 home win over Wrexham and were promoted to the Second Division, the first and only time the club played in a national league.
 In preparation for the new season in the Second Division, the club went on a pre-season tour to Spain in the summer of 1923, winning two of their games: beating Real Oviedo 2–1 and Real Madrid 4–2.
 This made them the first English team to beat Real Madrid in Spain.
 During their short Second Division stay, they finished 21st out of 22 in 1923–24, and were relegated back to the Third Division North.
 However, they were the first team to score at high-flying Blackpool and also beat eventual champions Leeds United at home.
 In March, Nelson beat Manchester United.
 The following season, they finished as runners-up to Darlington on their return to the Third Division North; since then, the football team has never managed to compete at a national level.

+During the 1925-26 season, Nelson had a player capped at international level for the first and only time.
+Half back John Newnes, better known as Jack, was selected by Wales to face Northern Ireland at Windsor Park in Belfast, losing 1-0.